UP's next CM will be decided after polls: Minister

 When asked if there was any confusion in the party over who would lead the party in the coming polls and who would be the chief ministerial candidate as seen in the recent statements of party leaders, BJP spokesman Harishchandra Srivastava said, "Swatantra Dev is the state unit president and what he has said is important.
 What Keshav Prasad Maurya and Swami Prasad Maurya have said is on the basis of the party's norms and traditions."

-"Formally, the announcement of chief minister's name is decided by the Parliamentary Board, and so Keshav Maurya and Swami Maurya would have said this," Srivasatava added.
+"Formally, the announcement of chief minister's name is decided by the Parliamentary Board, and so Keshav Maurya and Swami Maurya would have said this," Srivasatava added.—PTI